UTrace: Poisoning Forensics for Private Collaborative Learning: User-Level Traceback Design

-Both scores $\Icosmean$ and $\Icosagg$ assume that the gradient signal from the poisoned data is strong enough to outweigh contributions from other data points in the adversarial user dataset $D_i$.
-However, when poisoning occurs at exceptionally low poisoning rates (e.g., 0.1\% of user data), the relevant terms become diluted and fail to indicate malicious behavior.
+\myparagraph{Top-$k$ selection} Score $\Icosmean$ assumes that the gradient signal from the poisoned data is strong enough to outweigh contributions from other data points in the adversarial user dataset $D_i$.
+However, when poisoning occurs at exceptionally low poisoning rates (e.g., 1\% of user data), the relevant terms become diluted and fail to indicate malicious behavior.
 To address this challenge, our influence score should primarily target the malicious portions of a corrupted dataset.

-\myparagraph{Top-$k$ selection} Our main insight is to identify the most influential samples within each user's data and include them in the aggregated user score.
+Our main insight is to identify the most influential samples within each user's data and include them in the aggregated user score.
 As $\Icosmean$ aggregates GAS scores across samples, we propose to identify first the top-k samples with highest GAS scores and then aggregate only scores for those samples.
 If we define:

 then the user responsibility score is: